Baisang/tasa_website/README.md

 1. Clone the repository using git
 2. Install and activate virtualenv (make sure this is inside the first `tasa_website` folder). `virtualenv env` and `. env/bin/activate` after you've installed virtualenv.
 3. Use pip to install all of the modules in requirements.txt (`pip install -r requirements.txt`)
+4. Make a file called `config.yaml` at the same level and similar to the `config.yaml.template` file in `tasa_website/`.
+Put in an admin account username, password, secret key, and Facebook API token.
+These will only be active for your local running instance.
-4. `python tasa_website.py` should start running the server locally.
+5. `python tasa_website.py` should start running the server locally.
 Visit the site at `localhost:5000` in your browser.